Minecradt/FFlocker/README.md

-This thing can lock folders and files.
+This thing can lock folders